+Term Definition

-Term Definition Money distributed by the tribe to its individual members based on revenue produced by Indian gaming on the reservation.
+Money distributed by the tribe to its

+individual members based on revenue produced by Indian gaming within the

+bounds of a tribal nation.

 Income is first obtained through the Federal and State Data Services Hubs.
 If needed, other proof includes: